-The Last Witch Hunter (2015) The Power of Purpose
+The Last Witch Hunter (2015) Movie Review

 The Last Witch Hunter is a film based on the role playing game, Dungeons and Dragons, and the main character Kaulder is based on Vin Diesel’s role playing character.